thorrak/thorrak_hardware/ESP8266 BrewPi Boards/README.md

 Although the "heart" of a BrewPi controller is the microprocessor running the BrewPi-compatible firmware, without other connected components that microcontroller cannot sense temperature, control power, or do any of the other things that make a temperature controller useful.
 Several PCBs have been designed to help simplify the wiring of the microcontroller to those other components.

-Five different versions of the main PCB are listed here.
+Five different versions of the main "controller" PCB are listed here.
 Each provide different functionality and/or form factors:

 *   No LCD Support with DuPont connectors and through-hole components
 *   LCD Support with DuPont connectors and surface-mount level converter components